j-easy/easy-props/README.md

 As you can see, a lot of boilerplate code is written to load two properties, convert them to the right type, etc.

-Projector takes care of all this boilerplate for you, which makes your code cleaner, more readable and maintainable.
+Easy Properties takes care of all this boilerplate for you, which makes your code cleaner, more readable and maintainable.

 In this quick example, you have seen two types of properties sources (system and resource bundle).
-Projector allows you to inject properties from many other sources like databases, JNDI contexts, and more.
+Easy Properties allows you to inject properties from many other sources like databases, JNDI contexts, and more.

-Even better, Projector allows you write your own annotations and inject properties from a custom configuration source.
+Even better, Easy Properties allows you write your own annotations and inject properties from a custom configuration source.

-Checkout the complete reference in the project's [wiki](https://github.com/benas/projector/wiki).
+Checkout the complete reference in the project's [wiki](https://github.com/benas/easy-properties/wiki).

 ## Documentation

-Projector's documentation can be found here : [https://github.com/benas/projector/wiki](https://github.com/benas/projector/wiki)
+Easy Properties documentation can be found here : [https://github.com/benas/easy-properties/wiki](https://github.com/benas/easy-properties/wiki)

 ## Awesome contributors

 * [natlantisprog](https://github.com/natlantisprog)

 ## License
-Projector is released under the [MIT License](http://opensource.org/licenses/mit-license.php/).
+Easy Properties is released under the [MIT License](http://opensource.org/licenses/mit-license.php/).